top of page

 THERAPISTS

-I enjoy working with people across their whole life span, from birth to the winter years.
-I treat using gentle cranial osteopathy, manual spinal manipulation, and massage to balance and align the body, mind and bioenergetic fields.
+Angela enjoys working with people across their entire lifespan, from birth to the winter years.
+She uses gentle cranial osteopathy, is highly skilled in manual spinal manipulation, and massage techniques to help balance and align the body, mind, and bioenergetic fields.

 ANGELA PROCTER